Animals in Costa Rica, Nicoya Peninsula

 The clever animals with their Bandido masks quickly learn how to open cupboards and fridges.

 The White-nosed Coati (Pizote) is diurnal and the solitary males are frequently seen in Costa Rica.
 Females and juveniles however live in groups of up to 20 members and avoid encounters with humans.
 Coatis are good climbers and sleep on trees at night.

 The long-nosed members of the raccoon family have a highly developed sense of smell to localize their food.
 The omnivorous animals eat everything from fruit to mice, tarantulas, lizards and what might be in your kitchen or trash bins.
 Coatis are quite intelligent and have even been known to unscrew bottles.
 They are easily tamed but can also become obnoxious when begging for food.

 Though not uncommon, Kinkajous (Martilla) are hardly seen as they avoid the daylight.
 At night you can often hear them call: they make a short, barking wee-wee-wee.

-Kinkajous look really cute (if it wasn't too dark to see them) with big black eyes, little round ears and a soft, gold-colored fur.
+Kinkajous look really cute (if it wasn't always too dark to see them) with big black eyes, little round ears and a soft, gold-colored fur.
 Their prehensile tail is longer than the body helping them to climb around the treetops when searching for fruit, honey or insects.

 It isn't recommended to have kinkajous as a pet as they might bear the roundworm which can cause death in a person.
 See: Raccoon Roundworms in Pet Kinkajous